Napa Valley restaurant owners kept tips from workers

-Two Napa and Sonoma County restaurant owners have been ordered by the state Labor Commissioner’s Office to pay an employee $14,000 in back tips that they illegally withheld from the worker.
+The state Labor Commissioner’s office has ordered the two owners of St. Helena’s Himalayan Sherpa Kitchen to pay an employee $14,000 in back tips that they illegally withheld from the worker.

 Unfortunately, only about half of those total tips made their way into Dhondup’s pocket.
-According to the Labor Commissioner report, business owners Chirring Sherpa and Ngima Sherpa were keeping the other half.
+According to the Labor Commissioner report, business owners Chirring Sherpa and Ngima Sherpa kept the other half.

 “I was new” to American work regulations and rules, said Dhondup, who is 31.
 “I was making pretty good money, but I didn’t know” that withholding tips is illegal, he said in an interview.